trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 ## Creating a trustline

 The app is not useful without at least one trustline!
-So if you don't have one, the first thing you should do upon downloading the Trustlines App is to create a trustline with a trusted peer.
+So if you don't have one, the first thing you should do upon downloading the Trustlines App is to create a trustline with a trusted partner.

 To create a trustline, first, one party must create a proposal, and the other must accept it.

 Each trustline consists of two credit lines.
 As a default, we suggest you set both limits to the same value.
 It's best to **discuss this together** as you fill in the numbers.
 Selecting the `Advanced Mode` will allow you to set two values; the left is the amount you would lend, and the right is the amount you can borrow.
 “Borrow” can be thought of as your “spend limit” with this partner.
 These two amounts can be set to whatever values you and your partner agree on.
-There is also an option to add interest to either of these credit lines.
+Some currency networks also have an option to add interest to either of these credit lines.

 Start by heading to the `Dashboard`.
 Here you can either start the process by tapping on `New Trustline`.